In the United States, researchers at Vanderbilt University have discovered that there is a risk when consuming an antibiotic, azithromycin.

 In the study, this antibiotic was compared with one that qualifies as safe for the heart, amoxicillin.
 The number of deaths was low compared to this other antibiotic, 47 more deaths were identified.
 While in patients with a high risk of heart problems, this figure increased to 254 deaths.

 Thanks to this study, additional information was added so that patients with high cardiac risks chose alternative antibiotics.

 Azithromycin is an antibiotic that increases the likelihood of suffering a cardiorespiratory arrest

 As we have mentioned, azithromycin is associated with severe cardiac arrhythmias.
 When prescribing azithromycin, you have to be very careful and assess the potential benefits and risks for the person who will consume it.

-This medicine is well known, since in childhood it is used in excess, it is known as the “three day” antibiotic.
-Get this name, since your dosage is very simple, the boy or girl, you simply have to consume 1 dose every 24 hours.
-It is highly valued by parents, since it differs from the antibiotics that should be consumed every 8 hours, since this brings simplicity and a carefreeness, since it is not necessary to administer it during school hours.
+This medicine is well known, since in childhood it is used in excess, it is known as the "three-day" antibiotic.
+It receives this name, since its dosage is very simple, the child simply has to consume 1 dose every 24 hours.
+It is highly valued by parents, since it differs from antibiotics that must be consumed every 8 hours, since it provides simplicity and carefree, since it is not necessary to administer it during school hours.

-Remember that azithromycin was designed for the treatment of some infections, but not for those caused by viruses, such as a cold, mucus or cough.
-At present, antibiotics are abused excessively at younger and younger ages.
+Remember that azithromycin was designed to treat some infections, but not for those caused by viruses, such as a cold, runny nose or cough.
+Today, antibiotics are overused at younger and younger ages.

 For this reason, we want to end up remembering that azithromycin is an antibiotic with very clear indications, both in pediatrics and for use in adults.
 The prescription must be appropriate according to the type of patient.